open-feature/cli/docs/commands/openfeature_manifest_add.md

   Use --no-input to disable interactive prompts (required for CI/automation).

 Examples:
+  # Interactive mode - prompts for key, type, value, and description
+  openfeature manifest add

-  # Interactive mode - prompts for type, value, and description
+  # Interactive mode with key - prompts for type, value, and description
   openfeature manifest add new-feature

   # Add a boolean flag (default type)